ComPDFKit/compdfkit-pdf-sdk-android/README.md

 - For technical assistance, please reach out to our [Technical Support](https://www.compdf.com/support).

-- To get more details and an accurate quote, please contact our [Sales Team](https://compdf.com/contact-us).
+- To get more details and an accurate quote, please contact our [Sales Team](https://compdf.com/contact-us) or [Send an Email](mailto:support@compdf.com) to us.

 # License

-ComPDFKit PDF SDK supports flexible licensing options, please contact [our sales team](mailto:support@compdf.com) to know more.
-Each license is only valid for one application ID in development mode.
-However, any documents, sample code, or source code distribution from the released package of ComPDFKit PDF SDK to any third party is prohibited.

-# Note

-We are glad to announce that you can register a ComPDFKit API account for a [free trial](https://api.compdf.com/api/pricing) to process 1000 documents per month for free.
+ComPDF offers developers a [30-day free trial license](https://www.compdf.com/pricing) for free testing your Android projects.
+Additionally, you'll have access to a fully-featured product with no limitations on file or user count.